 The aim of Move in Mind is to align the body and focus the mind to obtain maximum results while eliminating unnecessary tensions, increasing balance, psychomotor coordination, mobility and flexibility, sense of stability and poise.

-How Move In Mind works
+How the Move In Mind method works